geprog/lassie-bot-dog/README.md

 ## Project setup

-1. Add Lassie to your projects as Developer or Maintainer, the later being required if she should be able to merge to protected branches
+1. Add Lassie to your projects as Developer or Maintainer, the latter being required if she should be able to merge to protected branches
 1. Add a config file for Lassie ([Config-file docs](#config))

 ## Config